metalabdesign/AsyncAwait/README.md

 ### Handle exceptions using `onError` block

-Could be more convenient as resulting code has less indents.
-Has more priority than `try/catch` around `await`.
+Using `onError` can be more convenient because resulting code has fewer indents. `onError`, when defined, has more priority than `try/catch`.
 ```Kotlin
 async {
    val loadedText = await {